 The incubation period in poultry varies from two to 15 days.
 Lentogenic strains usually cause subclinical infections or mild respiratory disease.
 Mesogenic strains can cause acute respiratory disease and neurologic signs in some chickens but the mortality rate is low.
-Velogenic strains cause clinical signs, which vary from sudden death to lethargy, conjunctival reddening and swelling of the head, diarrhoea and respiratory signs.
+Velogenic strains cause clinical signs, which vary from sudden death to lethargy, conjunctival reddening and swelling of the head, watery greenish diarrhea and respiratory signs.
 They also cause neurologic signs such as tremors, paralysis and torticollis (twisted neck).

 For further information, view our Newcastle Disease product development work.